 Steps to download and complete Risk Profile:

 - Download the Risk Profile by clicking on the image above.
-It will open in a new screen where you will need to download to your desktop.
+It will download into your download folder.
+Save it or move it to your desktop.
 Then fill it in.

 - Once Filled in then email the filled in document to our office at email@example.com.